PPUC/Hardware_Out_8x10/README.md

 ## Special Output
 One special output is available for high speed signals.
 The voltage is 5 V, it is a push pull output that can drive a current up to 8 mA.
 It can be used to e.g. control a WS2812 LED strip.

+## Connectors
+There are pads for connectors that fit S.A.M. systems and also WPC systems.
+Be aware that J5 (WPC columns) is actually not in the PCB layout as it can be mounted ont pins 1 to 9 of J6 (S.A.M. columns).
+The pinning is unfortunately vice versa so it looks as if the connector of the original WPC cable harness is 180° rotated (cables go to the inner side of PCB).